TheRealJonathanPeers/csv-upload-backend/README.md

 ```

 ## used libraries
 - [CSVtoJSON](https://github.com/Keyang/node-csvtojson) to convert csv files to json.
-Install it like this:
+It should be already present in ```package.json```, but if it's not there you can always install it like this:
 ```bash
 $ npm i --save csvtojson
 ```